Xilinx/Vitis_Libraries/vision/docs/src/design-examples.rst

 -  **HDR Decompand:** This module decompands or decompresses a piecewise linear (PWL) companded data.
 Companding is performed in image sensors not capable of high bitwidth during data transmission.
-This decompanding module supports Bayer raw data with 4 knee point PWL mapping and equations are provided for 12-bit to 16-bit conversion.
+This decompanding module supports Bayer raw data with four knee point PWL mapping and equations are provided for 12-bit to 16-bit conversion.

 -  **RGBIR to Bayer (RGBIR):** This module converts the input image with